data-and-design/data-and-design.github.io/classes/4871/assignments.md

 A reading response addressing the following for the readings:

-1. **Connection Map:** Identify connections to other course readings.
+1. **Connection Map:** Identify connections to other course readings (at least 2 connections).
 For each:
    - What is the connection? (shared theme, tension, extension, response)
    - Why does this connection matter?